 Each student will live with an Argentine host family—the best way to ensure a comprehensive language and cultural immersion experience.
 Homestays are coordinated by the staff of CELE, which has nearly twenty years’ experience matching host families and students.
 Breakfast and dinner are provided by the host families (see below).

-The Argentina program is especially appropriate for students in religious studies, Spanish and Hispanic studies, Latin American studies, and psychology.
+The Argentina program is especially appropriate for students in Economics, International Relations, Spanish and Hispanic Studies and Environmental Studies.

 Open to all sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
 One year (2 semesters) of college-level Spanish is required as a pre-requisite.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 The language and culture courses taught by CELE include a number of local excursions in Mendoza (including museums, wineries, and parks) along with visits to an Argentina indigenous community and a local mountain village.
-In addition, longer excursions to Patagonia and Iguazu Falls/Misiones are tentatively planned.
+In addition, longer excursions to Patagonia, Iguazu Falls/Misiones and Santiago are tentatively planned.

-NOTE: The information contained in this brochure is subject to change.
+NOTE: This information is subject to change.
 Please see the CGE for more information.